-For the three months ended July 31, 2020, gross product research and development costs decreased 6% when compared to the same period in the previous year, primarily due to a decrease in the use of third party contractors and personnel costs.
-We expect capitalized product development costs to decrease due to timing of projects and we expect capitalized software amortization expense to be relatively stable in the coming quarters.
+For the three months ended July 31, 2021, gross product research and development costs increased 2% when compared to the same period in the previous year, primarily due to an increase in the use of third-party contractors and personnel costs.
+Capitalized software development costs decreased in July 31, 2021 compared to the same period in the prior year, due to the timing of project work and an increase in agile software programming that accelerates the software releases from months to weeks.
+We expect capitalized software to be immaterial in fiscal 2022.
+Amortization of capitalized software development decreased 26% in fiscal 2022 when compared to fiscal 2021 as some projects were fully amortized.
 Costs included in gross product development are salaries of product development personnel, hardware lease expense, computer software expense, telephone expense and rent.